5 Min Read

 So my boyfriend and I have been living together for a year and have been together for 2.
 Everything is fine between us and people have always told us we're such a happy couple.
 We belong together, etc. Then one day he starts changing.
 Becoming distant.
 It's like he has no emotion.
 He denies me sex.
 He doesn't talk about his feelings or doesn't care about mine (so it seems)." -Court

-A lot of men are emotionally frozen.
-While being a man and emotionally unavailable seem to go hand in hand, they don't have to.
+A lot of men seem emotionally frozen.
+While being a man and being emotionally unavailable seem to go hand-in-hand, they don't have to.
 Ultimately, it is a choice to remain disconnected from your feelings, especially when your life shows the wreckage from it -- broken relationships, dissatisfaction and unhappiness, or dysfunctional, destructive, addictive behaviors.

 Looking for More?
 Check Out These Articles